Cl4r1ty-1/CTF/DownUnderCTF 2025/corporate-cliche.md

     char username[32];
 ```

-Looking at how the program gets the password, we can see it uses `gets()` which is an insecure function as it allows us to write passed the buffer.
+Looking at how the program gets the password, we can see it uses `gets()` which is an insecure function as it allows us to write past the buffer.

 ```
     printf("Enter your password: ");